Reef Check’s E-News

 3) Attach temporary acoustic and pop-up archival satellite tags to a number of female GNS (with mating scars) to identify potential migration routes and additional gestation sites for pregnant GNS.
 For this part of the project, the partners are also working with the CSIRO to trial a new timed tether release.

-Funding for this project has been generously provided by Australian Capital Equity and the Ronald Geoffrey Arnott Foundation (managed by Perpetual).
-The project is supported by Burnett Mary Regional Group for Natural Resource Management Ltd., Fauna & Flora International, Queensland Department of Environment and Heritage Protection and Department of National Parks, Recreation, Sport and Racing and the University of Queensland.
+Past support for this project was generously provided by Australian Capital Equity and the Ronald Geoffrey Arnott Foundation (managed by Perpetual), the Burnett Mary Regional Group for Natural Resource Management Ltd., Queensland Department of Environment and Heritage Protection and Department of National Parks, Recreation, Sport and Racing and the University of Queensland.

 Reef Check Australia is the host of the Grey Nurse Shark Watch website and database, and is also helping to promote opportunities for community engagement in the project.